sundial-protocol/docs/technical-spec/4-proof-protocol/1-fraud-proof-catalogue.rst

       -  The must be larger than key by one.

 Remove Fraud Category.
-   Remove a Midgard fraud category.
+   Remove a Sundial fraud category.
 Conditions:

    #.
 The transaction must Remove a node from the .

    #.
-The Midgard governance key must sign the transaction.
+The Sundial governance key must sign the transaction.

-.. _h:fraud-proof-catalogue-spending-validator:

 Spending validator
 ------------------